opensearch-project/documentation-website/_integrations/index.md

 ### Ingestion structure

-Each integration tool contains the following metadata and assets:
+Each integration asset contains the following metadata and assets:

 * Name and description
 * Source URL and license